mattgrayisok/craft-recently-viewed/README.md

 This plugin requires Craft CMS 3.0.0 or later.

+For Craft 3 use version ^1.0.0

+For Craft 4 use version ^2.0.0

 ## Usage

 Install the plugin from the Craft Plugin Store in your site's control panel or manually using composer: